juanfrans-courses/dataViz_arch_hum/Syllabus.md

 ### Week 2: Basic web concepts and Github
 January 27
+* Discussion: what is data in your field
 * Versioning control basics
 * Setup a github repository
 * Setup a github projects page